RahelArka/4_p01_game-jordanavneil/README.md

   - Brick color
   - Brick health
 - METHODS
-  - reset
+  - reset (resets the brick to starting positions)
+  - display (displays the bricks)
-  - set color
+  - set color (sets the color of the brick based on its y coordinate/health)
   - brick collision check (to check what side it hits)
-  - brick move
+  - brick move (moves the bricks based on user input)

 Ball
 - Instance variables: